[Aug 13]—Perfection

 But I make a huge distinction between 1) a “believer” who doesn’t make any attempt to live a godly life and 2) one who makes a determined effort (utilizing God’s grace like Peter mentioned above) but who falls and fails frequently.
 They don’t see sin as a sexy ex-girlfriend whose number they keep on their speed dial, hoping they might get together someday if the circumstances are right.
 They see sin as a mortal enemy who needs to be fought tooth and nail using every resource they have.
 Person # 2 is still basically living a godly life (meaning oriented towards God and not towards something else), and in a very real sense any believer is participating in the divine nature and has escaped the corruption in the world.
 If they haven't--if there's no sign of them resisting this corruption at all--then I don't believe this "believer" is truly saved at all.

 I can explain the verses they put forward, but—quite frankly—I haven’t heard them deal with mine yet.
 If you don’t accept my interpretation of Romans 7 (which is understandable, considering the language he uses about the person being described), then how about today’s passage?
-How do you deal with 1 John 1:8-10: “If we claim to be without sin, we deceive ourselves and the truth is not in us.
+Or how do you deal with 1 John 1:8-10: “If we claim to be without sin, we deceive ourselves and the truth is not in us.
 If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.
 If we claim we have not sinned, we make him out to be a liar and his word is not in us.”
 John says that if you claim to be without sin, then you deceive yourself.
 My friend, if you claim to be without sin, then that’s the only person you’re really deceiving.
 I guarantee you that if I asked your spouse or someone who lives with you “Is this person sin-free?” they'd give a very different answer than the one you just gave.

 I’m running a bit long here, so we’ll carry this through to tomorrow.
 In the meantime, why don’t you make today’s passage your meditation?
 I think it’s the perfect way to look at your sinful past, your progressively better present, and your glorious future.